-Coffee is the morning beverage of choice to wake up and kickstart the day since the age of the enlightenment back then people drink beer and wine at breakfast.
-(Any thoughts why it was such a depressive age, maybe it was the fault wine at breakfast as a standard beverage?)
-Caffeine has the positive effects of delivering a focused and keeping the people awake.
+Coffee is the morning beverage of choice to wake up and kickstart the day.
+Since the age of the enlightenment, back then people drink beer and wine at breakfast.
+(Any thoughts why it was such a depressive age? maybe it was the fault of drinking wine at breakfast as a standard beverage?)
+Caffeine has the positive effects of delivering a focus and keeping the people awake.
 That helped to form this new mindset of the hard worker “The Hustler. because I can´t believe you were changing something in the world neither you were happy if you drunk everyday wine at breakfast.

 What is caffeine

-Caffeine is a toxin which is produced by the plant to protect it against insects.
-Caffeine is also a hunger suppressor which helps you lose weight.
+Caffeine is a toxin which is produced by the plant to protect the plant against insects.
+Caffeine is also a hunger suppressor which helps you to lose weight.
 Another positive effect of coffee is the raising of the metabolism.
 Those 2 effects make it perfect for losing weight.

-Adenosine can be suppressed by caffeine as it´s similar build it replaces the usage of body own adenosine with the consumed caffeine.
+Adenosine can be suppressed by caffeine as it´s similar build , it replaces the usage of the bodys own adenosine with the consumed caffeine.
 Caffeine allows the brain to enjoy more dopamine effects, which are basically all the good ones.
-You’re awake, alert, intelligent and motivated.
-A more recent study found that drinking two or more cups daily cut the risk of chronic liver disease in half.
+You’re awake and motivated.
+A more recent study found that drinking two or more cups daily cuts of the risk of chronic liver disease in half.

 Caffeine is a stimulant in Coffee which can help at decision making.

-But don´t forget with coffee its like with any other drug if you take excessive amounts and become greedy to get the effect you set the wished effect higher and more difficult to become every time.
+But don´t forget with coffee its like with any other drug if you take excessive amounts and become greedy to get the effect you desire will become every time more difficult.
 It’s like with cocaine.
 That maybe hits like a punch from Tyson, but logically both caffeine and cocaine creates more of the neurohormone dopamine.
 But

-that´s only one of the few similarities of the intoxicating effect of this two psychoactive substances compared.
+that´s only one of the few similarities of the intoxicating effect of this two psychoactive substances .

 2-4 cups of coffee a day is the average amount people around the world consume.
 But that’s just the average, many people drink more likely 6 cups or more.
 I would say be aware of if there occur any changes in your behavior after 6 cups if you already drink this much.
 Some people tolerate coffee and it´s stimulants better than others.